How to Get Your Rental Deposit Back in Korea

 What landlords CANNOT deduct

-- Normal wear and tear (자연소모): paint fading, minor scuffs on walls, carpet wearing from walking
+- Natural wear and tear (자연소모): paint fading, minor scuffs on walls, carpet wearing from walking

 - Pre-existing damage documented at move-in